What is Light the North, the Lighthouse trail?

-In March 2021, we will shine a light across the north-east, Orkney and Shetland with over forty-five lighthouses designed and created by some of the regions most talented artists continuing the region’s cultural revolution.
+In August 2021, we will shine a light across the north-east, Orkney and Shetland with fifty lighthouse sculptures designed and created by some of the UK’s most talented artists continuing the region’s cultural revolution.

 2021 is Visit Scotland’s year of Scotland’s Coasts and Waters, which will be celebrated with a programme of activity designed to inspire both visitors and locals to explore and experience our unrivalled shores.
 This ties in perfectly to our trail plans and is especially pertinent to the north-east of Scotland which has been reliant on marine-based endeavours from fishing to the oil and gas industry.

-CLAN is a shining light of hope in the dark for people, and their families, affected by cancer.
-We ensure that people have the emotional support, information, and general help needed to ensure their wellbeing needs are taken care of at all stages of their cancer journey.
+Clan is a shining light of hope in the dark for anyone affected by cancer.
+We provide the emotional and practical support needed to ensure their wellbeing needs are taken care of at all stages of their cancer journey.